The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-I would not worry about that, because they shall not soon escape the indomitable force that shall be my vindictive punishment.
+I would not worry.
+They shall not soon escape the indomitable force that shall be my vindictive punishment.

 AELIUS.

-I have served thee obediently sire.
-Is there anything else that thou wishest me to accomplish before I leave?
+I have served thee obediently, sire.
+Is there aught else thou wouldst have me do?

 COMMODUS.

-There is one thing I did not mention.
-I shall make a list of all of those conniving scoundrels that conspired against me and upon the following morning, they shall all be executed, for being spineless traitors to Rome and to the empire.
+There is one thing more—I shall make a list of all those conniving scoundrels who conspired against me, and upon the morrow, they shall all be executed, as traitors to Rome and the Empire.

 AELIUS.